usnistgov/Industrial-SMS/README.md

 # License

-Portions of this software were developed by employess of the U.s. Federal Government and are in the publ9ic domain.
-Open-sourc software included from other sources is indicated by the licsensing for that software as indicated in the source code.
+Portions of this software were developed by employees of the U.S. Federal Government and are in the public domain.
+Open-source software included from other sources is indicated by the licensing for that software as indicated in the source code.

 # Acknowledgments